Blast off! A tour of Spritely Institute's tech

 This isn’t just an academic exercise in programming language theory, it’s a multi-machine/multi-user application platform for the future, and we have some reference applications that show off various features.

-The above is a space shooter style video game than runs in a developer’s terminal named Terminal Phase which was written on the Racket version of Goblins.
+The above is a space shooter style video game than runs in a developer’s terminal named which was written on the Racket version of Goblins.

 Fun is a worthwhile goal of course, but Spritely’s tech is not primarily for the purpose of making video games.
 Terminal Phase was really written to make sure that Goblins’ style of programming is both fun and sufficiently performant.